ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 : See the Security Considerations section of This-Document.

 Interoperability considerations:
-: This document specifies format of conforming messages and the interpretation thereof.
+: This document specifies the format of conforming messages and the interpretation thereof.

 Published specification: